If you have problems that are not primarily medical then the following services may be able to help you without seeing your GP first:

 Specialised Contraception (coils, implants etc.) by arrangement with the GP; a chaperone will always be offered.

-Travel Vaccinations: The Practice Nurses are happy to advise on and give the appropriate vaccinations once you have completed a travel plans information sheet which can be obtained on line or from reception; see the above page for more details.
+Travel Vaccinations: The Practice Nurse is happy to advise on and give the appropriate vaccinations once you have completed a travel plans information sheet which can be obtained on line or from reception; see the above page for more details.